-This was used in the epsilon-prime measurements, and has since become standard procedure in many particle physics experiments.
+This was first introduced by the French Academy of Science (1784), and has since become standard procedure in most science and medical experiments.

 In this way experimenters bias is removed, and the results become truly independent and unaffected by wishful thinking and "common belief".